-The role of the Accounting Committee is to review and support the Association management on auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under management, and the Association's head office.
+The role of the Accounting Committee is to review and support the Association management on internal auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under administration, and the Association.
 It also reviews the format and content of various reports for members, which are produced on a monthly or annual basis.

-The role of the Actuarial Committee is to provide technical advice to the Association management and the Actuary on actuarial issues and processes, particularly as they relate to the valuation of policy liabilities, trends, and insurance product pricing.
+The role of the Actuarial Committee is to provide technical advice to the Association management and the Actuary on actuarial issues and processes, particularly as they relate to the valuation of policy liabilities, trends, and FARM pricing.